YesWeCandrew/MyMarketplace/items/report.md

 I wrote 50% of the features list in the report.

-I wrote the app descrition as well as provide the screenshots of the app in the report.
+I wrote the app descrition as well as provided the screenshots of the app in the report.

 ---------